April is upon us! This means that the first Round 1 deadline is less than five months away.

 4) Research options for visiting campus, if it is safe to do so

 While we do not know whether traveling will be more common by late summer, we certainly hope so!
-By getting a jump-start on your other application components, you will free yourself up to visit schools later on should this opportunity become available.
+By getting a jump-start on your other application components, you will free yourself up to visit schools later, should this opportunity become available.

 Keep in mind that while it is optimal to use the full five months (or more) to prepare, we regularly work with clients who start later in the year and craft custom timelines accordingly.